 Action: Some afternoon, lace up your sneakers and walk around to connect with people face to face (consider this a relational exercise!).

 The Silent Generation may be on the peripheral of the workplace cultural map, rarely calling attention to themselves.
-But they are marked with mindsets the rest of would be wise to emulate.
+But they are marked with mindsets the rest of us would be wise to emulate.

 Matt Dingee is an American ex-pat currently packaging manager across the Campbell Soup’s packaging in the Canadian market for brands that include V8, Campbell’s Soup and Broth, Goldfish, Pepperidge Farm, Plum Organics and innovation platforms.
 He previously worked in various packaging roles across Pepperidge Farm and Campbell’s, and has a BS from the School of Packaging, Michigan State University.
 Additionally, Dingee is a recipient of the prestigious DuPont Award in 2013 for initiating and commercializing a new to market reclose feature.
 You can likely find him reading, serving his church or brewing coffee on his Aeropress-inverted method.